-Prerequisite: Minimum 18 years of age, high school diploma or GED.
-Emergency procedures and skills appropriate for the first responder at medical emergency.
+Prerequisite: Minimum 18 years of age, high school diploma or GED current AHA Healthcare Provider CPR or ARC Professional Rescuer CPR card.

+Emergency procedures and skills appropriate for the first person at a medical emergency.
 Especially appropriate for rescue squad members, law enforcement and fire personnel and persons needing advance first aid skills.

-EMTL1301 EMT-Basic Part I
+EMTL1301 EMT Part I

-Prerequisites: 18 years of age or older, or require special permission; have a current AHA Healthcare Provider CPR or ARC Professional Rescuer CPR card; Proof of current immunizations; and appropriate placement score or minimum passing grade of "P" in ENGL0850
+Prerequisites: 18 years of age or older, or require special permission; have a current AHA Healthcare Provider CPR or ARC Professional Rescuer CPR card; Proof of current immunizations needed two weeks after the start of class.

-This course is part one of the required course for any person seeking to become a Nebraska state-certified Emergency Medical Technician-Basic (EMT-B).
-The course is based on the Department of Transportation's (DOT) 1994 EMT-Basic curriculum.
-This course has been developed for individuals who desire to perform emergency medical care.
-The DOT EMT-Basic Curriculum is divided into seven modules.
-The material covered in this course includes the first 4 modules of the EMT-Basic Curriculum and also two of the State of Nebraska Optional Modules.
+This course is part one of the required training for any person seeking to become a Nebraska state-certified Emergency Medical Technician.
+The approved EMT curriculum is divided into seven modules.
+The material covered in this course includes the first 4 modules of the EMT curriculum and also two of the State of Nebraska Optional Modules.

+Module 1 - Preparatory

-- Module 1 Preparatory Module 2 Airway Management
+- Module 2 Airway Management

 - Module 3 Patient Assessment

 - Module 4 Medical Emergencies

 - Pulse Oximetry

 - Glucometer

-EMTL1302 EMT-Basic Part II
+EMTL1302 EMT Part II